What is a Land Use?

 Commercial - Various retail and services ranging from shopping areas, to gyms, hospitality, lodging, entertainment, medical, and social services.

-Mixed Use - Primarily restaurants, offices, livework units, mid-rise apartments, condominiums, urban lodging, civic uses, public facilities, and cultural activities
+Mixed Use - Primarily restaurants, offices, live-work units, mid-rise apartments, condominiums, urban lodging, civic uses, public facilities, and cultural activities

 Downtown Neighborhoods - Primarily detached and attached single-family homes, backyard cottages, cottage courts, duplexes to fourplexes, and townhouses, no taller than 3 stories.